schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 data.

-Since messages of a given topic are sent not only to listeners of the topic but also to listeners of topic up the topic tree, Pypubsub requires that subtopic MDS be the same or more restrictive as that of its parent: optional arguments can become required, but required arguments cannot become optional.
+Since messages of a given topic are sent not only to listeners of the topic but also to listeners of topic up the topic tree, PyPubSub requires that subtopic MDS be the same or more restrictive as that of its parent: optional arguments can become required, but required arguments cannot become optional.
 Indeed if 'root' messages require arg1, then 'root.sub' must also require it; otherwise a